2012 NFL referee lockout: Week 3

 In overtime, Detroit Lions defender Stephen Tulloch received a 15-yard penalty for a helmet-to-helmet hit on the Tennessee Titans' Craig Stevens.
 Stevens' catch was reviewed and correctly overturned and ruled an incomplete pass, as the ball had hit the ground.
-However, the officials erred when they enforced the penalty on Tulloch from the Detroit 44 instead of the Titans' 44, effectively increasing the penalty from 15 to 27 yards.
+However, the officials erred when they enforced the penalty on Tulloch from the Lions' 44 instead of Titans' 44, effectively increasing the penalty from 15 to 27 yards.
 On the same drive, Rob Bironas kicked a 26-yard field goal to win the game for the Titans.